saguileran/MD-SCPI/Reports/README.md

 - Relabaling COL and AS4
 - 'Install' LiBELa and its requirments

-Reference used [2].
+Reference [2] used to create and label aldosteron and cortisol.

-Some usefull commands:
+Some usefull commands ot run LiBELa:

 Being at LiBELa_path/trunk/bin